The Literal-Nonliteral Distinction in Classical Indian Philosophy

 Petals on a wet, black bough.
 (Pound 1913)

-The poet does not necessarily want the hearer to take the natural imagery as a metaphor but to see comparisons between the two images.
+There is no linguistic metaphor in the sense of an explicit predication between two things, such as faces and petals.
+However, the reader understands an implicit comparisons between the two images.
 Thus there is both primary and suggested meaning.
 Other times, Ānandavardhana says, the speaker intends only to convey a suggested meaning, so the primary meaning may be entirely replaced or set aside in some manner.
 For example, in this passage from the Rāmāyaṇa, the phrase “blinded” is not being used in a primary sense, but in a suggestive manner:

 The sun has stolen our affection for the moon,